 Where is sports betting legal in the US?
 For decades, those wanting to place a sports bet in the U.S. have essentially faced a binary choice.

 Anywhere outside of Nevada, where single-game sports betting has long been legal, bettors have had various “under-the-radar” methods at their disposal.
 This includes one of many offshore sportsbooks available online, as well as local bookmakers.

-However, that’s about to change.
+However, that is changing.
 On May 14, the Supreme Court declared PASPA unconstitutional in Murphy vs. NCAA, allowing any state the freedom to legalize and regulate sports betting.
 New Jersey’s years-long challenge of the of 1992 federal sports betting ban will drastically expand the options for those looking to bet on sports legally in the US.